 She is on the Board of Governors of the Editorial Freelancers Association and coordinates the Boston chapter.
 She is also a member of ACES Society for Editing and the Society of Writers, Editors, and Translators.

-Akiko earned her MA in East Asian studies with a specialization in Japanese art and culture from Harvard University and her BA in political science and sociology from Williams College.
+Akiko earned her MA from Harvard University in East Asian studies with a specialization in Japanese art and culture and her BA from Williams College in political science and sociology.